EnthusiastiCon/enthusiasticon.github.io/supplementary/2019/prospectus.md

 ## Last Year

-- How many attendees

 In 2018 we were humbled by the quality and refreshing variety of our talks.
 What's more is that we were able to make EnthusiastiCon free to attend which we believe is key to making it accessible and inclusive.
 We were able to do this because of the support we recieved from sponsors.

 * We had more than double the number of talks proposed than slots.
-* 60 attendees on the first day of talks.
+* 50 attendees on the first day of talks.
-* 30 attendees on the second day of participant-led workshops.
+* 15 attendees on the second day of participant-led workshops.
 * Many were first time speakers.

 ## Our Team

 The 2019 organising team is Nasreen Abu-Hunaina, Veit Heller, Moritz Need, Jens Ohlig, Joseph Yiasemides.
-Inspired by !!Con in NYC and its other derivative conferences we liked the idea of holding a similar event in Europe.
+Inspired by !!Con in NYC and its other derivative conferences, we liked the idea of holding a similar event in Europe.
 One of our organisers wrote a blog post in 2018 with some context surrounding the conference: https://blog.veitheller.de/Enthusiasticon.html

 ## Sponsorship